 Sometimes Naumann also takes his experiments with NB-IoT building penetration to the extreme: Or more precisely, to the underground.
 The fact that LPWAN technologies are well suited for closed rooms or basements is, after all, old news.
 He wanted to know more and tested the penetration of NB-IoT in the Munich underground.
 Equipped with a laptop and an NB-IoT receiver with a monopole antenna, he measured field strengths between -89 dBm and -106 dBm on a hot summer day at Goetheplatz station.
 Even close to the ground, the NB-IoT device achieved good signal strengths, despite the fact that the near field of the antenna is already limited due to the positioning of the antenna close to the ground, which generally leads to higher losses.

 Availability of NB-IoT

 Now, the best device design is of little use if there is a lack of network availability.
 But here, too, there have been major steps forward in Germany and worldwide in recent months.
-1NCE can currently offer NB-IoT in seven European countries (Austria, Germany, Italy, Spain, Netherlands, Greece and the United Kingdom) plus mainland China.
+1NCE can currently offer NB-IoT in seven European countries (Austria, Germany, Italy, Spain, Netherlands, Greece, and the United Kingdom) plus mainland China.
 More is about to come in the near future.
-The advantage here: 1NCE offers its connectivity services for the same price, no matter where and no matter what cellular technology in use.
-That makes the cross-border deployment of IoT solutions easier and economical.
+The advantage here: 1NCE offers its connectivity services for the same price, no matter where and no matter what cellular technology is in use.
+That makes the cross-border deployment of IoT solutions easier and more economical.